jexxa-projects/JexxaTutorials/ContractManagement/README.md

 Typical use cases to select an `IObjectStore` are:
 *   An archive of the domain events.
-*   A bounded context managing objects with a very long lifetime such as contracts.
+*   A bounded context managing objects with a very long lifetime, which mostly happens within a DomainService.

 ### Strategies for `IRepository` and `IObjectStore`